romuloabbiati/dsmeta/README.md

 This application consists of a sales list of each seller.
 By clicking the red button, it is possible to send a SMS to let the seller know, for instance, how much was sold by that seller.

+the front-end was built using React and the back-end using Spring.

 ## Layout mobile
 ![Mobile 1](https://github.com/romuloabbiati/assets/blob/main/mobile.jpg)